 These two institutions of the University of Wisconsin System are led by one chancellor and integrated at the administrative level in order to provide cost-effective educational opportunities to Wisconsin’s 5.7 million residents.
 UW Colleges, which serves almost 14,000 traditional and nontraditional students, is comprised of 13 freshman/sophomore campuses around the state and UW Colleges Online.
 UW-Extension partners with 72 counties, three tribal nations, and statewide and local public and private organizations to bring lifelong learning to Wisconsin’s children, youth and adults.

-As leader and chief administrator of UW Colleges and UW-Extension, Cross is responsible for the academic, financial, development and administrative aspects of both institutions.
+As leader and chief administrator of UW Colleges and UW-Extension, Brower is responsible for the academic, financial, development and administrative aspects of both institutions.
 He reports to the UW System president and Board of Regents.

 Brower began his previous appointment – as interim provost and vice chancellor of UW-Extension – on Aug.
 27, 2012.
 He was responsible for leadership for academic and program planning; administrative support for business and finance; and developing and supporting collaborative programs among UW-Extension divisions, other University of Wisconsin System institutions, and key partners of UW-Extension.
 While serving as interim provost for UW-Extension, Brower also acted as special assistant to the UW System president for New Educational Strategies.
 In that capacity, he provided key leadership for the UW Flexible Option with UW System and with the other institutions in the system.

 Prior to joining UW-Extension, he was the vice provost for teaching and learning and a professor in the School of Social Work, Integrated Liberal Studies, and Educational Leadership and Policy Analysis at the University of Wisconsin-Madison.